TDM — Table Implementation

 Setting customized masking logic on tables:

-• If you need to set customized logic on specific fields, edit the Catalog and remove the PII property from these fields in the Catalog in order to prevent double masking them.
+• If you need to set customized logic on specific fields, edit the Catalog and remove the PII property from these fields in the Catalog as a way to prevent double-masking them.

-• Add the customized masking actors to the extract flow to be envoked after the CatalogMaskingMapper actor.
+• Add customized Masking Actors to the extract flow to be invoked after the CatalogMaskingMapper Actor.

 Customized Extract Flow — Example

-The below image depicts an example, which executes the following:
+The below image depicts an example, which executes the following actions:

 • Selecting records from the address table.